ryanmonro/instagram-data-download-json-tool/README.md

 # Instagram Data Download JSON Tool

-Restores the date and time of photos downloaded from Instagram using the Data Download too.
+Restores the date and time of photos downloaded from Instagram using the Data Download tool.

 ## Background